Accounting, Tax & CFO Support for Technology and SaaS Companies

 Fundraising strategy, board reporting, financial modeling, headcount planning, and exit preparation all require financial leadership that goes beyond bookkeeping.
 Most technology companies reach this inflection point before they can justify a full-time CFO.

-You have CFO-level oversight built into how the business operates.
+What changes: You have CFO-level oversight built into how the business operates.
 Budgeting, forecasting, investor reporting, and strategic guidance are handled by someone who understands how a technology company is built and what it takes to get it to the next stage.

-Built For Technology Businesses At Every Stage
+Built for Technology Businesses at Every Stage

 From early-stage startups managing burn to growth-stage businesses preparing for their next round.
 We bring revenue recognition discipline, SR&ED expertise, and investor-grade reporting infrastructure that serious software growth demands.